 3. Use of Improved Information Technology and Burden Reduction

-In this 30-day notice, HUD has included an insert for use by Qualified Public Housing Agencies (QPHAs) that collaborate with non-qualified PHAs.
+In its 60-day and 30-day notices, HUD included an optional insert for Qualified Public Housing Agencies (QPHAs) to use that collaborate with non-qualified PHAs.
 The insert is meant to cover the analysis required for the QPHA’s service area.
+For purposes of this assessment tool, the QPHA region is defined as the CBSA if the QPHA service area is within the CBSA.
 For QPHAs in the same Core Based Statistical Area (CBSA) as the non-qualified PHA, the analysis is intended to meet the requirements of a QPHA service area analysis while relying on the non-qualified PHA to complete the regional analysis, provided the regional analysis is sufficiently analyzed under the Assessment Tool.
-For QPHAs whose service area extends beyond, or is outside of, the non-qualified PHA’s CBSA, the analysis must cover the QPHA’s service area and region.
-QPHAs will then refer to the Contributing Factors listed in the prior sections and identify Contributing Factors.
+For QPHAs that are located outside of a CBSA with a service area that is smaller than a county, the HUD-provided tables for the PHA’s region will include the entire county.
+For PHAs located outside of a CBSA with a service area whose boundary is consistent with the county or statistically equivalent, or which extends into another county, the HUD-provided tables will include all contiguous counties or statistically equivalents within the State in which the PHA is located and including the counties in which the PHA operates.
+For Statewide PHAs, the HUD-provided data will be provided for that State, and will include maps for areas outside the State, but not tables.
+Consistent with the instructions for State program participants using the assessment tool for States and Insular Areas, Statewide PHAs will need to consider fair housing issues that extend beyond the State’s borders, such as if areas of segregation or R/ECAPs extend beyond the border into another state or if there are larger economic or demographic trends affecting the PHA’s service area.
+The HUD-provided maps may be useful to view fair housing issues and patterns extending into other States.
+QPHAs will then refer to the Contributing Factors listed and identify Contributing Factors.
 QPHAs must also identify any individual goals.

 As a reminder, program participants, whether contiguous or noncontiguous, that are either not located within the same CBSA or that are not located within the same State and seek to collaborate on an AFH, must submit a written request to HUD for approval of the collaboration, stating why the collaboration is appropriate.

-In addition to the Public Housing Agency (PHA) Assessment Tool (the subject of this review) and the Local Government Assessment Tool and the State and Insular Areas Tool (both in development after posting for 60-day public comment under PRA), HUD has recently committed to issuing a fourth assessment tool for Qualified PHAs (including joint collaborations among multiple QPHAs).
-HUD is also committed to continue to explore opportunities to reduce the burden of conducting AFFH analyses by consolidated planning agencies that receive relatively small amounts of HUD funding.
+In addition to the Public Housing Agency (PHA) Assessment Tool (the subject of this review), the Local Government Assessment Tool, and the State and Insular Areas Tool (both in development after posting for 30-day public comment under PRA), HUD has recently committed to issuing a fourth assessment tool for Qualified PHAs (including joint collaborations among multiple QPHAs).
+The development of this fourth assessment tool is to address burden issues that impact QPHAs that have 550 units or less.

-In addition to the template form for the Assessment Tool, HUD is providing its program participants with a web-based Data Tool, which contains interactive maps and exportable tables by jurisdiction and region.
-The Data Tool allows HUD program participants to complete the AFH without the need to hire consultants to collect and analyze data.
-Additionally, HUD has provided clear parameters for the use of “local data” and “local knowledge,” and these clarifications limit when program participants will be required to use such information and thus reduce the burden in completing the AFH.
+In addition to the template form for the Assessment Tool, HUD is providing its program participants with a web-based data tool, the AFFH Data and Mapping Tool (AFFH-T), which contains interactive maps and exportable tables by jurisdiction and region.
+The AFFH-T allows HUD program participants to complete the AFH without the need to hire consultants to collect and analyze data.
+Additionally, HUD has provided clear parameters for the use of “local data” and “local knowledge,” and these clarifications limit when program participants will be required to use such information, thus further reducing the burden in completing the AFH.